Claim club: Colorado

-In Colorado City, Colorado, the El Paso Claim Club was formed by members of the Colorado City Town Company in 1859.
+In Old Colorado City, Colorado, the El Paso Claim Club was formed by members of the Colorado City Town Company in 1859.
 The Club reportedly "settled land disputes and recorded real property transactions until federal government regulations provided for an official land office in 1862."

 The Cañon City (Colorado) Claim Club first platted the town of Cañon City in 1860.
 The club had six members, each of whom mined coal, iron, gypsum, marble and granite mining in the area, and Denver also had a claim club.

 Nebraska

 The Omaha Claim Club was founded in 1854, the year the city was founded.
 Initially designed to protect the interests of 20 men, it grew to include almost two hundred settlers.
 The group used violent means to impose "frontier justice", including dunking in the frozen Missouri River, running off legitimate settlers, and other forms of vigilantism.
 The club imposed their will on the Nebraska Territorial Legislature as well, and with the passage of a territorial law granting 320 acre per settler, they doubled the federally imposed limit of 160 acre.
 The club ran Omaha until the Supreme Court ruled against their violent measures in Baker v.
 Morton, a hallmark in contract law cases.

 In the 1854 the Bellevue (Nebraska) Claim Club was organized.
 The original aim of the club was "to secure the peaceful adjustment of all cases in which claims in this then un-surveyed country overlapped each other."
 The club was renowned for visiting "claim jumpers" with beatings to convince them to leave their claims.
 Its last act, reportedly in 1858, was to attempt to tar and feather an old man and his three sons reportedly squatting in the area.
 The Platte Valley Claim Club was established in Fremont in August, 1856 to settle land disputes, and folded by late 1857.

 Fort Saint Vrain, Nebraska Territory also had a claim club in the late 1850s that was designed to keep the town from failing.
 It did not succeed.